The Scottish gemmological Association 2025 conference

 10.45 - 11.30am

-Beatriz Chandour-Sampson Tadema Gallery London - Jewllery from 1860’s to 1960’s
+Beatriz Chadour-Sampson Tadema Gallery London - Jewellery from 1860’s to 1960’s

 Tadema Gallery was founded in 1978 by Sonya and David Newell-Smith in London’s famed Camden Passage in Islington.
 They were successful photojournalists who ventured into the field of 20th Century Abstract Art and the Decorative Arts of the 19th and 20th centuries.